solso/sentiment-api-example/README.md

 The API is meant to serve an example of how you can easily create an API, and how you can use the free 3scale platform to control, manage and monitor the operations of the API so that you only have to do the fun part.

-The original sentiment values are taken from the dataset AFINN-111.txt from Denmark Tech.
-Univerity:http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010
+The original sentiment values are taken from the dataset AFINN-111.txt from [Denmark Technical University](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010)

 ## Usage